joebertj/katacoda-scenarios/centreon/step2.md

 ### RRDTool, mailx and PERL and modules

-apt-get install -y rrdtool bsd-mailx libconfig-inifiles-perl libcrypt-des-perl libdigest-hmac-perl libdigest-sha-perl libgd-perl
+`apt-get install -y rrdtool bsd-mailx libconfig-inifiles-perl libcrypt-des-perl libdigest-hmac-perl libdigest-sha-perl libgd-perl`{{execute}}

 For Postfix Configuration leave the setting to Internet Site and press <kbd>TAB</kbd> to OK and press <KBD>ENTER</kbd> twice.